Setting-up Kerberos Authentication¶

 We recommend selecting Password never expires.
 Otherwise, you will have to reconfigure and restart the Virtual DataPort server every time the password expires.

-Regarding encryption mechanisms, we recommend clearing Use Kerberos DES encryption types for this account because is considered insecure.
+Clear Use Kerberos DES encryption types for this account

 We recommend clearing Account is sensitive and cannot be delegated.
 Otherwise, you will not be able to use Kerberos with constrained delegation, to pass-through the client credentials to underlying databases.